naftaliharris/lazysort/README.md

 3. Quickly iterating through the first few sorted elements of a list
 4. Computing the deciles or quartiles of some distribution

-All of these can be found in examples.py
+All of these will be found in examples.py

 Things you should not use lazysorted for